A highly competent book editor is like gold dust.

 Claire Wingfield is a literary consultant, editor, and mentor who lives in Edinburgh, UK.
 She began her editing training at a publishing house in Germany, and has, ever since, worked with countless writers from the UK, as well as from Denmark, Greece, France, Austria, and more.
 Claire is also a member of the Society of Authors.
 Both self-publishers and writers submitting to agents and publishing companies are welcome to send in their manuscripts.
 She can provide all types of editing, from developmental editing to final proofreading.
 Before making a decision, you should read more about her services.
 To request a quote, feel free to reach her here.

 21. Jane Hammett

-Independent authors, businesses, publishers and academic authors are more than welcome to contact Jane Hammett, freelance editor living in Leighton Buzzard, Bedforshire.
+Independent authors, businesses, publishers and academic authors are more than welcome to contact Jane Hammett, a freelance editor living in Leighton Buzzard, Bedfordshire.
 She has been providing developmental editing, copyediting and proofreading services since 1998.
-Children’s fiction, thriller, romance, women’s fiction, short stories, autobiography, psychotherapy and self help are some of the genres she is open to editing.
+Children’s fiction, thriller, romance, women’s fiction, short stories, autobiography, psychotherapy and self-help are some of the genres she is open to editing.
 Science fiction is one genre she does not take into consideration.
 You can contact her by mail or phone to discuss the subject matter of your manuscript, her charges and whether this would be a successful endeavour.